hn-son/cv/README.md

 # Hoang Ngoc Son

-Website Frond-end Developer with 2 years of experience building and deploying scalable web applications, always ready to learn new things to fit the job needs.
+Website Frond-end Developer with 2 years of experience building front-end web applications, always ready to learn new things to fit the job needs.
 <br>
 <br>
 Phone number: 0981760258